lizbradley/PHETS/README.md

 * delay coordinate embedding from 1D to 2D
 * persistent homology in 2D

-and is used to investigate the utalization of these tools together as a signal processing technique.
+and is used to investigate the utilization of these tools together as a signal processing technique.

 Also included is a dataset of time-series (mostly musical instrument recordings) and higher dimensional trajectories in .txt.

 3D functionality is under construction.

 ## Installation